Our use of Cookies

 This may include inspections on the packing line, if the above criteria have been met.

-Is a single phytosanitary certificate required for each commodity I want to export?
+Are individual phytosanitary certificates required for each commodity I want to export?

 No, a single phytosanitary certificate can be issued for multiple product lines and indeed multiple commodities in a single consignment, provided the goods meet the import requirements of the destination country.